-There's no better time than now to inspect your ductwork for any issues that might prevent the HVAC system from running at full capacity.
-The ceiling ductwork is the easiest to examine, especially if it runs through the attic or above a suspended ceiling.
+It’s important to inspect the ductwork in your home for any issues that might prevent your HVAC system from running at maximum efficiency.
+Ceiling ductwork is the easiest to examine yourself, especially if it runs through the attic, is exposed ductwork, or is above a suspended ceiling.

-Suspended Ceiling Inspection Checklist
+Suspended Ceiling Inspection Checklist:

+Make sure the ducts in your suspended ceiling are constructed from a suitable material.
 Sheet metal, fiberglass, and flexible aluminum tubing are all examples of suitable materials.
 If your system uses the spaces between rafters and floor joists as makeshift ductwork, you’re wasting energy.
-Install suitable ductwork material to bring your cooling bills down this summer.
+Install suitable ductwork material to make your system more effective and lower your heating bill.

-Inspect the condition of duct supports.
+Inspect the Condition of Duct Support